-Just yesterday, the European Parliament has approved of the dreaded and controversial copyright directive – Article 13.
-This means that Internet platforms (YouTube, Twitch, Reddit, etc/) will have to be held responsible for the content that users upload, especially if it includes copyrighted material.
+The European Parliament approved of the dreaded and controversial copyright directive – Article 13.
+This means that Internet platforms (YouTube, Twitch, Reddit, etc.) will have to be held responsible for the content that users upload, especially if it includes copyrighted material.
 Before it got approved, Twitch’s CEO wrote an open letter about Article 13 and how it’s possible that Twitch might need to be blocked to avoid infringement.

 Twitch’s streamers and viewers from the EU might get blocked from the platform and not access it entirely, as the platform may find it too difficult to filter out copyrighted material.
 As most of the Twitch streamers are gamers, this means that: